-The PHA will establish site-based PBV waiting lists.
+The PHA will establish a single waiting list for PBV assistance.

 SELECTION FROM THE WAITING LIST [24 CFR 983.251(c)]

 Applicants who will occupy units with PBV assistance must be selected from the PHA's waiting list.
 The PHA may establish selection criteria or preferences for occupancy of particular PBV units.
 The PHA may place families referred by the PBV owner on its PBV waiting list.